xocialize/XocializeScanner/README.md

 ```

-The plugin returns an array with 3 elements
+The plugin returns an array with 3 string elements:

 [0] The barcode